 Aesthetics

-There are different colors and patterns available for epoxy floors: from tiled patterns to metallic shades to solid colors most popularly used.
+There are different colors and patterns available for epoxy floors, from tiled patterns to metallic shades to solid colors that are most popularly used.
 It is clean and modern and looks timeless as it is long-lasting.

 A polished concrete floor is just as ageless.
 It can display varying refinement of aggregates, from fine monochromes to terrazzo-like patterns.

-What is your favorite when it comes to an epoxy floor vs polished concrete.
-Comment below to let us know your thoughts. for more related information visit this gallery page about the types of concrete floor finishes.
+What is your favorite thing about an epoxy floor vs. polished concrete?
+Comment below to let us know your thoughts. for more related information, visit this gallery page about the types of concrete floor finishes.